gdevany/recipes/README.md

 ($git commit -m "  ")
 ($npm run deploy)

+** NOTE: Might need to add and commit and push without /dist/, then add it before doing the npm run deploy (?)

 ** NOTE: '$npm run deploy' will cause local repo to be different than github repo **

 ** NOTE:  Changes may not appear in Github immediately **